 What Is A Blog?

-First, check out this video that describes what exactly a blog is and how it works.
+First, if you’re very new to blogging, you might want to check out this video that describes what exactly a blog is and how it works.

 The next step if you’re blogging with students is to make sure you have all the permission you need.
 This post will help.
 It outlines a three step process we recommend and includes sample notes you can use too.

 This 15 minute video tutorial walks you through setting up your blog.
 It’s like a quick start guide to get you going if you’re totally new to blogging.

 Tip: If you’ve already signed up and want to know what to do next, you can start at the 1 minute 40 mark, or click here to go straight to that point.

 Want to go over some of the topics covered in this video again, or in more depth?

 Here are the links to the specific written tutorials.

 - Using your dashboard